 Major life activities include a broad range of activities, such as standing, sitting, thinking, socializing, breathing, and of course, learning.
 In the Section 504 context, an “appropriate education” is defined as:

 The provision of regular or special education and related aids and services that (i) are designed to meet individual educational needs of handicapped persons as adequately as the needs of nonhandicapped persons are met and (ii) are based upon adherence to procedures that satisfy the requirements [set forth by regulation]

-It has been held through federal judicial authority that a 504 Plan has wider scope than IDEA.
+It has been held through the federal judicial authority that a 504 Plan has a wider scope than IDEA.
 For example, students may meet eligibility through Section 504, who do not meet eligibility under the IDEA.
 Under Section 504 Plan eligibility, FAPE, or access to FAPE, is achieved through the provision of reasonable accommodations.
-SGW’s precedent setting case, R.T.
+SGW’s precedent-setting case, R.T.
 AND T.H. o/b/o A.T. v.
-WEST WINDSOR-PLAINSBORO REGIONAL BOARD OF EDUCATION, helped to define what constitute reasonable accommodations in the educational setting.
+WEST WINDSOR-PLAINSBORO REGIONAL BOARD OF EDUCATION helped to define what constitutes reasonable accommodations in the educational setting.
 A school district must provide reasonable accommodations that allow the student equal access to his or her education, which may be required during transportation, academic instruction, and extra-curricular activities.